Towards Understanding the Characteristics of Code Generation Errors Made by Large Language Models: Methodology

-We followed the well-established open coding process~\cite{strauss2004open, antoine2021interaction, lazar2017research, braun2006using} to analyze the characteristics of the 558 incorrect code solutions and develop a taxonomy of code generation errors made by LLMs.
+We performed open coding~\cite{strauss2004open, antoine2021interaction, lazar2017research, braun2006using} to analyze the characteristics of the 557 incorrect code solutions and developed a taxonomy of code generation errors made by LLMs.

-\smalltitle{Open coding.} From the 558 incorrect solutions, we first randomly sampled 160 of them as a starting point for analysis.
-The sample size is statistically significant, with a 95\% confidence level and a 5\% margin of error.
-Two authors independently labeled each incorrect solution and documented the errors in the code and their root causes.
-For some solutions, it is easy to identify the error and root cause by visually comparing the incorrect solution and the ground truth.
-Yet many solutions have subtle bugs or follow a different path to solve the task, e.g., using a lambda expression instead of a for loop to solve a problem.
-The authors had to copy the incorrect solution and their test cases to an IDE and performed step-by-step debugging to locate the errors.
+\smalltitle{Open coding.} From the 557 incorrect solutions, we first randomly sampled 160 of them as a starting point for analysis.
+The sample size is statistically significant, with a 90\% confidence level and a \responseline{5.5\%} margin of error.
+Two authors independently identified the erroneous parts of each incorrect solution and documented the root causes of the errors. \responseline{For incorrect code solutions with multiple errors, the authors labeled the characteristics of each individual error.} Since LLMs may generate alternative solutions compared with the ground-truth solution from HumanEval, we chose to manually debug the incorrect solution rather than simply comparing it with ground truth.
+Specifically, the two authors executed the failed test cases and performed step-by-step debugging to locate the errors and identify their root causes.

 The authors documented all error locations and root causes and discussed them with other authors after the initial coding.
-They refined some code labels in the meeting and came up with an initial codebook.
-At this stage, we found that code generation errors made by LLMs can be categorized along two dimensions based on their \textit{semantic} and \textit{syntactic} characteristics.
-Specifically, we identified \textit{seven common semantic characteristics} and \textit{eight common syntactic characteristics} of these errors.
+They refined code labels and came up with an initial codebook.
+At this stage, we found that code generation errors made by LLMs can be categorized along two dimensions based on their \textit{semantic} and \textit{syntactic} characteristics. \responseline{Semantic characteristics help identify the high-level root causes of code generation errors, such as a wrong logical direction to solve the task.
+In contrast, syntactic characteristics assist in error localization, such as determining whether the error is in the method name or the arguments.} The initial codebook includes seven semantic characteristics and eight syntactic characteristics.

-\smalltitle{Iterative refinement of the codebook.} After obtaining the initial codebook, the two authors invited another two authors to iteratively improve the established codebook.
-The four authors were first assigned with a batch of 10 code generation errors.
-Subsequently, they independently labeled these code snippets from both semantic and syntactic perspectives.
-They were tasked with justifying their codes for every error and writing down the reasons.
-If a new error occurs that the codebook does not cover, an author needs to write a description of the error.
+\smalltitle{Iterative refinement of the codebook.} After obtaining the initial codebook, we invited another two authors to iteratively improve the codebook.
+The four authors first independently analyzed 10 incorrect code snippets following the same procedure described above and labeled the error characteristics based on the initial codebook.
+If a new characteristic was identified, an author created a new label to describe the characteristic.